MatthiasDobiosz/ein-haus-am-see-ba/README.md

 ## Prerequisites

 To use this application, a PostGIS Database needs to be available at a specified Port.
+Also you need to add a .env file in the client directory with a variable MAPBOX_TOKEN that contains your personal mapbox token

 ### Database Setup

 1. Install PostGreSQL with a PostGIS extension locally
 2. Install Osm2pgsql (https://osm2pgsql.org/doc/install.html)
 3. Use the commandline to load the data by using the [Lua-File](https://github.com/MatthiasDobiosz/ein-haus-am-see-ba/blob/main/dbSetup/einhausamsee.lua) and a OpenStreetMap-datafile, for example one by [Geofabrik](https://download.geofabrik.de/).
-4. add a .env file in the client directory with a variable MAPBOX_TOKEN that contains your personal mapbox token

 Command: